 For new students: Using a valid F-1 or J-1 visa stamp and Form I-20 or DS-2019, you may enter the U.S. up to 30 days before the start date indicated on your I-20 or DS-2019 (see section 5 of your I-20 or box 3 of your DS-2019).
 You may not enter the U.S. in F-1 or J-1 status more than 30 days before your program start date.
 (Canadians and Bermudians traveling without a visa stamp will be required to show the SEVIS fee payment receipt in addition to their I-20 or DS-2019).

-Do NOT enter the U.S. on B-1, B-2 or Visa Waiver, as you will not be permitted to enroll under these statuses.
+Do NOT enter the U.S. on B-1, B-2, Visa Waiver or a Trusted Traveler Program, as you will not be permitted to enroll under these statuses.